libra/website/docs/community/contributing.md

 ## Contributing to Libra Core

-To contribute to the Libra Core implementation, ensure that you have the latest version of the codebase.
+To contribute to Libra Core, ensure that you have the latest version of the codebase.
 To setup Libra Core with all the necessary dependencies for linting, testing, and building the documentation, run the following:
 ```bash
 git clone https://github.com/libra/libra.git
 cd libra